 (S/NF/SS-2) A more sophisticated analysis methodology has been recently developed by SRI for use in evaluating complex projects.
-This methods' main advantage is that it allows quantified estimates to be made for each and every data element with respect to both actual target existence and importance.
+This method's main advantage is that it allows quantified estimates to be made for each and every data element generated by the viewer with respect to both actual target existence and importance.
 This technique is currently being examined for use in the SUN STREAK program and has been applied to a few projects.
 However, it is a labor intensive technique that will probably be used only for select high interest projects in the future.

 (S/NF/SS-2) Most of the other SUN STREAK project types do not require a complex analysis methodology.
-For example, due to the nature of what type of data is desired (and availability of collection assets that can be cued), most of the CT; CN or predictive projects where ground truth is known can be evaluated in a "black or white" manner.
-The data even if not acted upon, either correlated with the The subsequent location of the fugitive or ship, or it did not.
+For example, due to the nature of what type of data is desired (and availability of collection assets that can be cued), most of the CT, CN, or predictive projects where ground truth is known can be evaluated in a "black or white" manner.
+The viewers' data, even if not acted upon, either correlates with the subsequent location of the fugitive or ship, or it does not.
 The event predicted did, or did not, happen.
 Thus, overall results for many of these projects are simply a matter of counting hits and misses.
-Hit ratios or percentages of hits/misses form the basis of overall data correlations made in this report for these type of projects.
-Additional data analysis is of course performed to determine how close to ground truth the data actually was.
-This may be of value in understanding how to conduct future search or prediction projects.
+Hit ratios or percentages of hits/misses form the basis of overall data correlations made in this report for these types of projects.